 Support groups: Support groups are made up of individuals with similar experiences, like depression, who meet regularly to discuss their experiences.
 There are many groups specific to depression, in addition to groups around broader issues.
 Talking to people who are going through the same things can make you feel less alone and more connected.
 It also creates a space where people can share what has worked for them and talk through their struggles with people who understand.

-Medication: Although they is no cure for depression, many people find medication helpful in dealing with depression.
+Medication: Although there is no cure for depression, many people find medication helpful in dealing with depression.
 Medications can be prescribed by a psychiatrist or your primary care physician.
-Medications for depression typically take 4-6 weeks for individuals to notice a difference and are most effective when they’re part of an overall treatment plan (i.e. with therapy).
+Antidepressants impact your brain's circuits and neurotransmitters.
+Antidepressants typically take 4-6 weeks for individuals to notice a change in symptoms.
+It's helpful to keep in mind that other biological factors can impact your depression - such as hormones or inflammation.

 Lifestyle Changes: Research shows exercise, meditation, and yoga can all improve mood and overall wellbeing.
 Research also shows the importance of nutrition and certain supplements in supporting brain and mood.
+Basically your brain is made of fat and needs good fat to work well.
+As hard as it is to eat veggies and exercise - they are the stuff of good health.
+If you're working on changing healthy habits - take it slow so you have early and easy wins.
 Other things like taking time to take care of yourself, trying activities you enjoy, and spending time with people or environments where you feel supported can help as well.
 Some find it important to reduce or eliminate the use of drugs and alcohol when they are struggling with depression.

 While there is no one simple answer, people do recover with a combination of supports.
 It can take some time to find out what works best for you, but it does get better.